mowbraysuburbs/portfolio/README.md

 Email: nabeelomar93@gmail.com
 Linkedin: https://www.linkedin.com/in/nabeel-omar/

-I am currently working as a structural engineer Nadeson Consulting Services with approximately four years of professional experience.
-I obtained both a Bachelors and a Master’s degree, with distinction in coursework, in Civil Engineering from the University of Cape Town (UCT) in 2018.
+I am a versatile and motivated structural engineer based in Cape Town with over four years of professional engineering experience.
+I obtained both a Bachelors and a Master’s degree (distinction in coursework) in Civil Engineering from the University of Cape Town (UCT).
+Recently, I have completed Hyperiondev's Data Scientist bootcamp.

 ## CODING PROJECTS